No-Bake Red Velvet Cake Balls

 Place the large baking sheet in the refrigerator to chill for at least two hours.

-When ready to decorate, melt chocolate red candy wafers according to the package directions.
+When ready to decorate, melt red chocolate candy wafers according to the package directions.

 Place one of the cake balls on top of the fork.
 Dip cake balls in chocolate.